jedevc/fyp-report/report.md

 ## Problem statement

-As previously stated, the current process for building Capture the Flag competitions is highly manual, requiring careful and complex work to produce interesting, different and challenging puzzles.
+As previously stated, the current process for building Capture the Flag competitions is highly manual, requiring lots of work to produce interesting and varied challenges.
 Despite the effort, however, the output of this design is often a single challenge binary, with only a single solution.

-This binary suffers from a lack of exploit variety, leading to an increased opportunity for CTF players to illegally share solutions.
-Some effort has been made to prevent this form of cheating, specifically by preventing flag-sharing through flag randomization, and has shown successful results.
-However, some cheating may still go unnoticed, due to the more complex "solve-sharing", in which players share detailed write-ups or solve scripts with each other, allowing them to gain different flags, but using the same technique.
+This binary suffers from a lack of exploit variety, leading to an increased opportunity for CTF players to share solutions.
+Some effort has been made to prevent this form of cheating, specifically by preventing flag-sharing through flag randomization.
+However, some cheating may still go unnoticed, due to more complex "solve-sharing", in which players share detailed write-ups or solve-scripts with each other, allowing them to gain different flags, but using an identical technique.
 We want to provide a way to mitigate against this more advanced form of cheating.

 Additionally, the binary only represents a single challenge - an interesting puzzle that can only be solved once and not over and over again.
 We want to